 Each EIH is a virtual entity.

-One of the most influential elements of WP2 will be the network element as well as of each of the hubs themselves.
+One of the most influential elements of WP2 is the network element as well as of each of the hubs.
 By describing the EIH as virtual, the essence of being a network is emphasized.
 To express and support this network within the three thematic areas as well as an overarching network, we will research the possibilities to develop and implement a digital environment.
-This digital environment will be an important and sustainable element of WP2.
-EIH in Bioeconomy will be part of RUN EIH virtual network and events has been and will be available on-line
+This environment will be an important and sustainable element of WP2.
+The EIH in Bioeconomy will be part of RUN EIH virtual network and events have been and will be on-line.